YuvaKrishnaThanneru/End-to-End-Uber-Data-Analytics-Pipeline/README.md

 - **Google Storage**: Raw data is ingested from the TLC Trip Record Data into Google Storage, providing a reliable storage solution for large datasets.

 ### 2. Data Modeling 🏗️
-- **Fact and Dimension Tables**: The data is structured into fact and dimension tables to facilitate efficient querying and analysis.1
+- **Fact and Dimension Tables**: The data is structured into fact and dimension tables to facilitate efficient querying and analysis.

 ### 3. Data Transformation 🔄
 - **Python Scripts**: Transformation logic is written in Python to clean, preprocess, and transform the data.